glhaynes/OnscreenController/README.md

 ![OnscreenController in landscape orientation, dark mode, iPhone 14 Pro Simulator](Screenshots/Dark-LandscapeLeft-iPhone_14_Pro_Simulator.png "Landscape, dark mode, iPhone 14 Pro Simulator")

 ## Why use it when [`GCVirtualController`](https://developer.apple.com/documentation/gamecontroller/gcvirtualcontroller) exists?
-I built `OnscreenController` while making Blackbox because I found `GCVirtualController` unsatisfactory.
+I built `OnscreenController` for use in Blackbox because I found `GCVirtualController` unsatisfactory.
 When attempting to use it in a SwiftUI app, I could not get it to lay out in a functional way in some configurations: in particular, iPhones in portrait mode.
-I also had trouble with `GCVirtualController` not responding correctly to device orientation and not layering correctly when using a custom `Scene`.
+I also had trouble with `GCVirtualController` not responding correctly to device orientation changes and not layering correctly when using a custom `Scene`.
 This was on Xcode 14/the iOS 16 SDK; subsequent releases of the OS/SDK/Xcode may mitigate these issues.

 ## Usage